3 Pin Horn Relay Wiring Diagram

 Is a Horn Relay a Must?

-Relays are used to allow a lower power circuit to control a higher power circuit.
+Relays allow a lower power circuit to control a higher power circuit.

 The starter solenoid is a relay that can carry hundreds of amps.
 You don’t want that much power flowing through your key switch.